frictionlessdata/tableschema-php/CONTRIBUTING.md

 At the moment, the integration with frictionlessdata repo is not working, you can setup a Scrutinizer-ci account for your fork and run against that.

+## php-cs-fixer - code style check & autofix

+[php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) can be used to check and fix code style

+you need to manually install it, then you can run : `composer style-check` or `composer style-fix`

 ## Publishing to Packagist

 [![Packagist](https://img.shields.io/packagist/dm/frictionlessdata/tableschema.svg)](https://packagist.org/packages/frictionlessdata/tableschema)